The College Board meets six times a year to oversee the administration of the College, its strategic direction and its finances.

 The Board comprises the Chairman, the Warden, the Dean of the College, the Senior Student, four members appointed by the Board and four members appointed by the Council.

-Mr Charles Sitch, BCom, LLB Melb, MBA Columbia, GAICD, Chairman of the Board
+Mr Charles Sitch, BCom, LLB Melb, MBA Columbia, GAICD, Chair of the Board

 Professor Ken Hinchcliff, BVSc Melb, MS Wisconsin-Madison, PhD Ohio State DACVIM, Warden of Trinity College